BlackDice/scent/readme.md

 	entity.dispose()
 	entity = null # Need only if reference is held somewhere

+#### Multi-player entity

+As stated in the introduction, framework is made for use in multi-player game environment.
+Entity is prepared to this by having id property.
+This ID should be set by some kind of authority (like game server) and it can than be used to issue commands to work with these entities.

+	serverEntity = Entity 'character123'

+ID can be number or string, it's not constrained at all.
+Calling `Entity` with the same ID will return seamlessly the same entity.

+*Note that this kind of entity is not pooled so avoid disposing and creating them too much.*

 ### Need for logic

 Entity itself is a nice package of related data, but it doesn't really do anything.
 For that purpose we need another piece of the puzzle - **systems** (note the plural).
 There should be many systems, each responsible for some of the game mechanics.
-System needs data to work with and those are stored in components.
+System needs a data to work with and those are stored in components.

 Generally it would be very cumbersome if every system would need to loop through all entities in the game engine and check if they have components that are interesting for that system.
 To solve this issue, the framework contains objects called **node**.